RoamGuru Roam Guru

 The Automobile Legacy

 Turin is the birthplace of Italian automotive industry, home to Fiat since 1899.
-This industrial heritage has shaped the city's modern identity.
+This industrial heritage has shaped the city's modern identity in ways that are still visible today.

 Museo Nazionale dell'Automobile